Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

-To quantitatively evaluate economic performance and service reliability, we consider four key metrics shown in Fig. \ref{fig:SW_all}: SW, TU, WU, and TCR.
-Figs. \ref{fig:SW}-\ref{fig:WU} illustrate the impact of the number of workers, while Fig. \ref{fig:TCR} presents TCR under varying task/worker scales.
+To evaluate economic performance and interaction-aware service efficiency, we consider four metrics in Fig.~\ref{fig:SW_all}: SW, TU, WU, and INSW.
+Figs.~\ref{fig:SW_all}(a)--\ref{fig:SW_all}(c) show the impact of the number of workers when the number of tasks is fixed to 60, while Fig.~\ref{fig:SW_all}(d) reports INSW under different task/worker scales.
+For better visualization, Fig.~\ref{fig:SW_all}(d) plots $\log_{10}(1+\mathrm{INSW})$.